amitadhandha301990/Fake-News-Detection/README.md

 These can be installed using the following command:

-pip install numpy pandas scikit-learn nltk matplotlib 🔮 Future Improvements
+pip install numpy pandas scikit-learn nltk matplotlib

+🔮 Future Improvements
 Experiment with deep learning models like LSTM or BERT for improved accuracy.
 Add more datasets to test the robustness of the model.
-Deploy the model as a web application using Flask or FastAPI.

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.